massimopizzol/non-linearity-LCA/README.md

 ### Folder structure

+- _Bitcoin_Mining_

+Code to calculate carbon footprint of upscaling Bitcoin mining using a baseline scenario, a mining location-sensitive scenario, a mining equipment-sensitive scenario, and both a location- and equipment-sensitive scenario.

 - _ei-simulation_

 Code to estimate quantitatively the effect of assuming activities in a product system scale up linearly when in fact they don’t using computer simulation applied to an entire database (ecoinvent)